nickcancio123/Custom-Game-Engine/README.md

-This project is still a WORK-IN-PROGRESS.

-Created as a semester-long programming GRADUATE PROJECT at the Florida Interactive Entertainment Academy (FIEA).
+This project is a WORK-IN-PROGRESS GRADUATE PROJECT at the Florida Interactive Entertainment Academy (FIEA).
+It forms the interactive-data portion of a game engine, enabling a game developer to configure the behavior of and data contained by game objects in both C++ and JSON.

-The objective of this project was to create a system for C++ CODE REFLECTION into another language, JSON, so that a game built with this engine could use JSON as a scripting language.
+===== TECHNICAL IMPLEMENTATION =====

-The core data model is constructed by a recursive pair of classes: Scope and Datum.
+The core data model of this engine is a recursive pair of classes: Scope and Datum.

-DATUM is much like std::vector, but rather than evaluating the data type it contains at compile-time, Datum does so at run-time.
-One of the data types Datum can wrap is a pointer to a Scope.
+DATUM is a homogeneous data wrapper that resolves its type at runtime.
+Any single datum can wrap one of many supported data types, like integer, float, string, vector4, or a Scope (explained next).
+Datums can be resized, much like std::vector.
+So, datum can represent either a single data value or a homogeneous array.
+Lastly, datum can either own the data it wraps, or wrap a reference to external data.

-SCOPE is a class that maps names to Datums.
+SCOPE is a class that HAS datums, which it maps names to.
 For example, it can map "Health" to a Datum containing a float.
-A Scope could have a Datum that points to another Scope.
-For example, a Mage (deriving from Scope), could have a Datum that points to a Staff (deriving from Scope), and have it named "Staff".

-In this manner, Scope and Datum form a heirarchical data model.
+Quickly, you can imagine that a scope can be configured to represent another class by having a set of named variables.

+ATTRIBUTED does just that.
+Attributed is an abstract subclass of scope that enables subclasses of itself to create named datums that wrap their C++ member variables.
+For example, a class Monster, could map the name "Health" to a datum that wraps Monster's "_health" C++ member variable.
+With this system, changes to the C++ "_health" variable would be reflected in the "Health" datum, and vice versa, because the two are bound.

+PARSECOORDINATOR, with the help of a third-party JSON parsing library, can read through JSON files that define objects with variables with initial values, and convert them to scope instances or attributed subclass instances.

+GAMEOBJECT, is an attributed subclass that has transform information (i.e., position, rotation, and scale), can have children gameobjects, and has a virtual method Update, which it recursively calls on its children.
+Gameobjects also have a list of actions.

+ACTIONS, inheriting from attributed, are modular units of behavior that can be added to or removed from gameobjects to configure their behavior.
+Actions also have a virtual Update method in which their behavior is defined.
+Gameobjects call update on their own list of actions, thereby "behaving".